 Furthermore, the scheme still covers:

-HOWEVER – one additional eligibility criteria has now been added.
-From 1 July 2020, only employees who have previously been furloughed for at least three consecutive weeks between 1 March 2020 and 30 June 2020 can be furloughed.
-There is, again, one exception to this which relates to employees returning from Statutory Parental Leave after 10 June 2020 (see below).
+HOWEVER – an additional eligibility criteria has now been added.
+From 1 July 2020, only employees who have previously been furloughed for at least three consecutive weeks between 1 March 2020 and 30 June 2020, and for whom a claim was made to the CJRS on or before 31 July 2020, can be furloughed.
+There are, again, two exceptions to this which relates to employees returning from Statutory Parental Leave on or after 10 June 2020 (see below) and armed forces reservist employees who may also return to work after this date.

 For example, if an employer made a claim for 30 employees in March, 50 employees in April and 20 employees in May, the maximum number of employees it can claim for in any single claim period will be 50 employees.